The India Climate and Health Data Capacity Accelerator

 Research Manager, J-PAL South Asia

-Leads project pipeline creation through new partner and project development and supports in overall project execution
+Leads project pipeline creation through new partner and project development and manages overall project execution

 G20/C20 Launch Event for India Climate and Health Data Capacity Accelerator on May 15, 2023.